ariesteam/ariesteam.github.com/modules/aesth.markdown

 [![Get Adobe Flash player](images/get_flash_player.gif)](http://www.adobe.com/go/getflashplayer)
 </object>

-Sensory enjoyment provided by the landscape is crucial to human well-being.
+Sensory enjoyment provided by the landscape is an important contributor to human well-being.
 ARIES supports the quantification of all these types of aesthetic value.

 </div>